 Geographically, drought is a relatively common feature of the North American and Canadian climate system and all regions of the continent are affected from time to time.
 However, it tends to be most common and severe over the central regions of the continent.
-The Canadian Prairies are therefore prone to drought.

-Droughts in the Canadian Prairies have their own unique features.
-The large-scale atmospheric circulations are influenced by blocking from intense orography to the west and long distances from all warm ocean-derived atmospheric water sources; growing season precipitation is generated by a highly complex combination of frontal and convective systems; seasonality is severe and characterized by relatively long snow-covered and short growing seasons; local surface runoff is sometimes dominated by snowmelt water; there is substantial water storage potential in the poorly drained, post-glacial geomorphology; and aquifers are overlain by impermeable glacial till, although there are also important permeable aquifers in surficial deposits that have substantive water exchange with the surface.
+The Canadian Prairies are therefore prone to drought, as evidenced by the historical record (Figure 2).
+Droughts on the Canadian Prairies have their own unique features.
+The large-scale atmospheric circulations are influenced by blocking from high terrain to the west and long distances from all warm ocean-derived atmospheric water sources; growing season precipitation is generated by a highly complex combination of frontal and convective systems; seasonality is severe and characterized by relatively long snow-covered and short growing seasons; local surface runoff is sometimes dominated by snowmelt water; there is substantial water storage potential in the poorly drained, post-glacial geomorphology; and aquifers are overlain by impermeable glacial till, although there are also important permeable aquifers in surficial deposits that have substantive water exchange with the surface.

-A major multi-year Prairie drought began in 1999 with cessation of its atmospheric component in 2004 and 2005.
-Many of its hydrological components in 2005 raised concerns about the causes and potential impacts of these events.
+A major multi-year Prairie drought began in 1999.
+Its atmospheric component ceased in 2004 and 2005 and many of its hydrological components ceased in 2005.
+This long-lived drought raised major concerns about the causes and potential impacts of these events.

-This drought was the worst in at least a hundred years in parts of the Canadian Prairies.
-An illustration of the severity is shown in Figure 2 for the 2000-2001 agricultural years.
-Well below normal precipitation was reported in parts of Alberta and Saskatchewan for more than four consecutive years, extending from the autumn of 1999 to the spring of 2004.
+Although some previous droughts were more severe when considering the whole Prairie region (Figure 2), the 1999-2005 event produced the driest conditions in the historical record over some parts.
+An illustration of the severity is shown in Figure 3 for the 2000-2001 agricultural years.
+Well-below-normal precipitation was reported in parts of Alberta and Saskatchewan for more than four consecutive years, extending from the autumn of 1999 to the spring of 2004.
 According to Phillips (2002), for the western and central Canadian Prairies during 2001 and 2002, "it was the worst of times.
 Even in the dust bowl of the 1930s, no single year between Medicine Hat, Kindersley and Saskatoon was drier than in 2001.
 Astonishingly, Saskatoon was 30% drier this year than any other over the last 110 years".
-The 1999-2005 drought affected agriculture, recreation, tourism, health, hydro-electricity, and forestry across the Prairies.
-The Gross Domestic Product fell by approximately
+The 1999-2005 drought affected agriculture, recreation, tourism, health, hydroelectricity, and forestry across the Prairies.
+The Gross Domestic Product fell by approximately \$5.8 billion and employment losses exceeded 41,000 jobs for 2001 and 2002.
+This drought also contributed to a negative or zero net farm income for several provinces for the first time in 25 years (Statistics Canada, 2003), with agricultural production over Canada dropping by an estimated \$3.6 billion at its peak in 2001 and 2002.
+Previously reliable water supplies such as streams, wetlands, dugouts, reservoirs, and groundwater were placed under stress and often failed.
+The number of natural Prairie ponds documented in May 2002 was the lowest on record.